 How To Remove Someone From A Mortgage

-Removing a name from a mortgage is never an easy decision, but it can be a necessary step following a separation, divorce or as part of a financial restructuring plan.
-If you’re wondering how to get out of a joint mortgage or what steps you need to take to remove someone from yours, it can seem a complex process.
+Removing a name from a mortgage isn’t always easy, but it can be done.
+It’s sometimes a necessary step following a separation, divorce or even when joint owners, still on good terms, decide to go their separate ways.
+If you’re wondering how to get out of a joint mortgage or what steps you need to take to buy out a partner / joint borrower from yours, it can seem a complex process.

-Why should you remove someone from a mortgage?
+Why are we removing someone from a mortgage?

-Before we take a look at the process of removing a name from a mortgage, why would you need to do it?
+Before we take a look at the process involved in removing a name from a mortgage, why would you need to do it in the first place?
 There are several reasons for taking a name off a mortgage, but the most common include:

 This is one of the most common reasons.
-When people co-sign a mortgage as partners but then separate, one party might want to remove the other to ensure sole ownership and responsibility and avoid any disputes or liability.
+When people take out a joint mortgage but then separate, one party might need to be removed in order for the other to take sole ownership and responsibility, avoiding any future disputes or liability.
+This is often also accompanied by a transfer of equity, where a name is removed from the title deeds at the same time.

-If one person can no longer contribute to the mortgage payments, then removing them might simplify matters and transfer responsibility to the remaining party.
+If one person can no longer contribute, or no longer wants to contribute to the mortgage payments, then removing them might simplify matters and transfer responsibility to the remaining party.

-Property ownership and mortgage arrangement can change as part of estate or inheritance planning.
+Property ownership and mortgage arrangements can change as part of estate or inheritance tax planning.

 Mortgages create shared liability for payments and debt.
 If one person no longer wishes to be tied to the property or the financial obligation, removing them can clarify financial responsibilities.